 - Let it ferment at room temperature.

-For larger quantities, use the proportion 1 cup of culture for 250 ml of milk.
+For larger quantities, use the proportion 1 tablespoon (15ml) of culture for 1 cup (250ml of milk).

 After 12 hours

 - Check the preparation by slightly tilting the jar.
-If the consistency of the mixture is held in a mass, it is ready.
+If the yogurt holds together in one mass, it's ready.

-- Once the yogurt is in place, close the jar tightly and refrigerate 6 hours or more.
+- Once the yogurt is done fermenting, tightly close the jar and refrigerate for six hours or more.

-- The yogurt can be consumed after six hours, but don't forget to retain a little culture for your next recipe.
+- The yogurt can be consumed after these six hours.
+Don't forget to keep a spoonful to start your next recipe!

-Before you start experimenting, we recommend that you grow yogurt with a dairy milk base for a few weeks.
-It will allow your starter culture to be strong enough.
+Before you start experimenting, we recommend that you cultivate your mesophilic yogurt with a dairy milk base for a few weeks.
+It will allow your starter culture to become strong enough.

 - To keep your culture healthy, prepare a new recipe at least once a week.

-- Fermented foods often have an acidic odor and taste.
+- Fermented foods often have an acidic odor and taste that remains pleasant.
 Never consume something that has an unpleasant smell, or taste.